janis-commerce/magento-connector/README.md

 ### Enable module

-Once JanisConnector was installed, you need to enable the module.
+Once MagentoConnector was installed, you need to enable the module.
 To do this, run the following next command lines over a magento project

 ```bash